 We believe that learning language of your new home country is not worth mentioning.
 But if you always dreamt of learning how to play piano or draw like Van Gogh, being a jobless spouse abroad is the greatest opportunity to try!
 Needless to say, you make your dream come true.
 Other perks of this are just huge.

 By having a new hobby you benefit in many ways.
 Firstly, you improve or learn a skill you never had before.
 Secondly, you feel satisfied and excited by doing what you always wanted but never had time for it.
 What’s more, you have extra hours talking in a native language, meet new people with the same interests and generally broaden your horizons.

 Making pen friends in other countries can be also a great hobby.
 You can write letters to each other, tell each other about your own lives or even exchange mobile numbers and call abroad to each other!

 Thanks to the age of Internet, now it’s possible to work from anywhere in the world.
 Even if you had to quit the job you loved due to the move, you may find something similar as a freelance worker!
 Or, who knows, even continue working where you did before.

 There are plenty of fields one can work in remotely: marketing, sales, programming, writing, teaching… Start writing a blog about your previous experience with useful tips or about your new life as an expatriate.

-Open a shop on Instagram and sell things from your new country to people abroad.
+Open a shop on Instagram and sell things from your new country to people abroad (pro tip: if you need to call abroad to international clients, you can always count on Yolla).
 Consult people in the sphere you feel confident at.
 It can be almost anything you can imagine – all you need is a bit of imagination and enough courage to start!